BetselotYitagesu/credit-risk-model/README.md

 - **Regulatory scrutiny:** Proxies must be carefully justified; unjustified proxies may not pass compliance reviews.

 ### 3. Trade-offs Between Simple and Complex Models

+\* There is a critical trade-off between simple, interpretable models and complex, high-performance models: \*

 - **Logistic Regression with Weight of Evidence (WoE)**